chuey-316-dev/PS5-Image-Converter/README.md

 1. Download the `MKPFS GUI.zip` package from the **Releases** tab.
 2. Extract the files to your preferred folder.
-3. Open a terminal window inside that extracted folder, copy this exact command, paste it in, and press **Enter**:
+3. Navigate into the extracted folder, **right-click an empty space**, and select **"Open in Terminal"**.

-gio set "MKPFS GUI.desktop" metadata::trusted true && chmod +x "MKPFS GUI.desktop"
+4. Copy this exact command, paste it into the terminal, and press **Enter**: chmod +x "MKPFS GUI"

-4. Run the application by double-clicking the **MKPFS GUI** icon.
+5. Close the terminal.
+You can now run the application anytime by double-clicking the **MKPFS GUI.sh** file in the install folder.

 ---